magnuspalmblad/addFeatures/README.md

 # addFeatures
-addFeatures adds spot images to a SCiLS Lab dataset from a list of defined mass spectral features
+addFeatures adds spot images to a SCiLS Lab dataset from a list of defined mass spectral features.

 [1.
 Introduction](#1-Introduction)
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[1.1 What is addFeatures?](#11-What-is-addFeatures)